 An aging dog is more likely to have accidents in the house and these are usually caused by some condition related to getting older.
 Muscular atrophy, loss of sphincter tone, or even age-related dementia could make it impossible for your senior pup to get outside or to hold in their poop.
 There isn’t much that can be done for aging, other than changing habits, ensuring that your dog is on a life-stage appropriate diet, and being as understanding as possible.

-How To Stop A Dog From Pooping In The House
+How to Stop a Dog From Pooping in the House

 Stopping a dog from pooping in the house means first identifying the likely cause of the problem, and then remedying that.

-Why Is My Dog Pooping In The House?
+Why Is My Dog Pooping in the House?

 There is always a reason why a dog is pooping in the house.
 It could be an emotional response, for example as a symptom of separation anxiety.
 It could be a physical response to a change in diet or illness.
 It could also be a behavioral response: if you have adopted a dog that was kept outdoors or was never litter trained, it won’t even know that it should be going outside rather than indoors.
 Be understanding but be consistent in training and have any potential health problems checked out as soon as possible.